 In the Translation properties tab, set the project name and version.
-You can dismiss most options, but if you want, set your target language in the Language field.
+You can dismiss most options, but make sure you set the Charset and Source code charset to "UTF-8 (recommended)".

 Go to the Sources keywords tab, for each of the following strings, click on New Item and type the characters indicated:

 Note: "__" string is composed of two underscore characters

 Finally click OK and save it in the languages sub-folder in your theme folder.
 Name the file after your language locale.
 For example, name it fr_FR for French, es_ES for spanish, pt_BR for brazilian portuguese and so on (read this list for more codes).